openwisp/openwisp-monitoring/README.rst

        },
    }

-**Note:** If an organisation has more than one iperf server configured, then it enables the iperf checks to run concurrently on different devices.
+**Note:** If an organization has more than one iperf server configured, then it enables the iperf checks to run concurrently on different devices.
 If all of the available servers are busy, then it will add the check back in the queue.